Health and Safety Plan

 - People entering the school building during the school day may be required by school staff to briefly remove their face covering for the purposes of checking identification.

-Lakeville Area Schools will limit capacity to no more than 50% in district buildings and transportation vehicles.
+Lakeville Area Schools has limited capacity to no more than 50% in district buildings and transportation vehicles.
 All students, staff, and visitors should maintain social distancing of 6 feet when possible.
 LAS will reinforce and promote social distancing aligned with MDH requirements.

-Increased daily cleaning with enhanced disinfection products and equipment will be done across school/district buildings.
+Increased daily cleaning with enhanced disinfection products and equipment is being conducted across all school/district buildings.

-During the school day, custodians will clean high touch surfaces (such as door knobs, handrails and restrooms) and remove trash from lunchrooms and hallways.
-Classroom staff will be provided with cleaning supplies to use in classrooms for student desks, chairs and common surfaces.
-Daily, after each school day, all school buildings will be disinfected using an electrostatic sprayer which sanitizes hard to reach surfaces.
+During the school day, custodians clean high touch surfaces (such as door knobs, handrails and restrooms) and remove trash from lunchrooms and hallways.
+Classroom staff have been provided with cleaning supplies to use in classrooms for student desks, chairs and common surfaces.
+Daily, after each school day, all school buildings are disinfected using an electrostatic sprayer which sanitizes hard to reach surfaces.

 Facilities floor markings, safety signage and partitions:

-Signage at entrances will be installed to promote social distancing, use of face coverings and reminders for frequent hand washing.
-Floor markings will be installed to promote social distancing in high traffic areas.
-Transaction shields will be placed at all service counters in school/district buildings.
+Signage at entrances has been installed to promote social distancing, use of face coverings and reminders for frequent hand washing.
+Floor markings have been installed to promote social distancing in high traffic areas.
+Transaction shields have been placed at all service counters in school/district buildings.

 HVAC and Mechanical Systems:

-All school/district buildings heating, ventilation and cooling systems are being managed by building automation controls.
-The district is meeting the recommended requirements by:
+All school/district buildings heating, ventilation and cooling systems are managed by building automation controls.
+The district is meets the recommended requirements by: